 We have also noticed that every time we complain, there’s a little voice inside of us that sounds like a Victim.
 We don’t like to admit it because the word “victim” feels small and disempowering and we don’t want to confess feeling that way.

-If we could choose which of the 3 roles of Victim, Persecutor or Rescuer that form the Dreaded Drama Triangle (DDT)™, neither of us would pick “victim.”
-We don’t even like the sound of that word!
+If we could choose which of the 3 roles of Victim, Persecutor or Rescuer that form the Dreaded Drama Triangle (DDT), neither of us would pick “victim.”
+We don’t even like the sound of that word.
 We both would much rather pick the Rescuer role.
-The Rescuer is someone who intervenes to be helpful, even when not wanted, and can unknowingly keep the Victim from taking responsibility for their own affairs.
+The Rescuer is someone who intervenes intending to be helpful often with the unintended consequence of keeping the Victim from taking responsibility for their own affairs.

 On its surface, the habit of complaining can: